Procedures to Follow in Providing Oblation Assistance in Canada

 In complex situations, it may be appropriate to develop an action plan that identifies all the actions that are going to be accomplished by the various participants in oblation ministry along with target dates for completion.
 There is no form for this.
 It is simply a list of what the recipient(s) and minister(s) have committed to and by when.
 Follow up ministry then allows for everyone to review the status of the action plan.

 Plan Before the Need Arises

-It is very helpful if CFOs and MCFOs put together resource lists of agencies that are available in their community to help people in need.
-Then if a transient person stops by the church, or if a member’s need exceeds the capacity of the oblation program to support, the CFO/MCFO has options where to refer the person.
-The following sections provide some ideas where to look to determine what is available in a specific area.
+It is very helpful if CFOs and MCFOs put together resource lists of agencies and services available in their community to help people in need.
+Then if a transient person stops by the church or if a member’s need exceeds the capacity of the oblation program, the CFO/MCFO has options readily available to refer the person.
+The following sections provide some ideas for where to look to determine what is available in a specific area.

-Providing assistance to those in need is often an excellent opportunity to work with other churches in the community.
-Ministerial alliances providing social ministries should be considered as a possible option on how to extend the limited support available through the oblation program.
+Providing assistance to those in need is often an excellent opportunity to work with other churches, religious organizations, and other not-for-profits in the community.
+Ministerial, ecumenical, and interfaith alliances providing social ministries should be considered as a possible option to extend the limited support available through oblation.

 Provincial Welfare Departments

-Consult state government pages of telephone book to find welfare or social service department numbers for your province.
+Consult provincial government pages of telephone book to find welfare or social service department numbers for your province.